Trail Rides - Guided Tours

 A visit here in the midst of geological wonders could be your start at appreciating another rich culture.
 It will give you an enjoyable vacation and a unique shopping experience.
 The trading post is listed on the National Register of Historic places.

 But, wait -- the adventure need not end there.
-The trading post is also headquarters for Navajo Country Guided Trail Rides.
-Evelyn, Dean and Gunnar offer horseback trail rides to some of the less traveled locations of Monument Valley.
+The trading post is also headquarters for Navajo Country Guided Trail Rides, which offers horseback trail rides to some of the less traveled locations of Monument Valley.

 I have ridden on multi-day trips for 10 or 12 hours a day down remote canyons past wild mustangs and burros and Navajo hogans used long ago, to places that have never been given English names.
 The precipitous canyon trails pass places whose history has not been written in books but are known to the local people who may exchange talk of memorable skirmishes between tribal neighbors long ago.
 Along these trails you gain a respect for what superbly trained horses can do.
 Also, these trips give a total perspective of what a professional guide is.
 Those who grew up here and whose families have taught them the trails, the plants and a profound appreciation for the land can make your vacation meaningful and adventurous.